Bucharest Public Transport Guide: Bus, Metro – Tickets, Costs & More

 Buses are considered the worst means of transport in the city, closely followed by trolleys – while trams and the metro are considered the better options.
 However, the latter have fewer stops and coverage than the former.

-While buses and trolleys have improved in recent years, many still don’t have air conditioning (this goes for the metro, too).
+While buses and trolleys have improved in recent years, many still don’t have working air conditioning (this goes for the metro, too).
 Stations are inconsistently marked and rarely announced on the bus itself, which is usually crowded and can be late due to various traffic jams.

 If you travel during the peak hours – both in the morning and the evening – expect huge crowds, no matter what type of vehicle you choose.
 Traveling squeezed in between tens of other travelers, sardine-style is not uncommon here.